-- $3.2 billion from the general fund for the Federal Highway Administration, which is $715 million more than FY 2022, to support additional funding for Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) Formula Program grants, tribal high-priority projects, bridge formula funding, and development of the Appalachian Development Highway System.
+- $3.2 billion from the general fund for the Federal Highway Administration, which is $715 million more than FY 2022.
+This would support additional funding for Promoting Resilient Operations for Transformative, Efficient, and Cost-Saving Transportation (PROTECT) Formula Program grants, tribal high-priority projects, bridge formula funding, and the development of the Appalachian Development Highway System.

-- $2.51 billion for the Federal Transit Administration’s Capital Investment Grants program, some $262 million more than FY 2022.
+- $2.51 billion was designated for the Federal Transit Administration’s Capital Investment Grants program, some $262 million more than FY 2022.
 However, this amount is $501 million below the House-passed bill.

-- $3.06 billion for the Federal Aviation Administration’s facilities and equipment, which is $167 million more than FY 2022 and $160 million more than the House bill, to address the FAA’s backlog of facilities and towers and to modernize the air traffic control system.
+- $3.06 billion was marked for Federal Aviation Administration’s facilities and equipment, which is $167 million more than FY 2022 and $160 million more than the House bill.
+This funding should address the FAA’s backlog of facilities and towers and modernize the air traffic control system.

-- $234 million for the Maritime Administration’s Port Infrastructure Development Program, an amount equal to FY 2022 and $65.7 million less than the House bill.
+- The Maritime Administration’s Port Infrastructure Development Program was designated $234 million, an amount equal to FY 2022 and $65.7 million less than the House bill.

-- $1.09 billion for the Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program, some $315 million more than the House bill.
+- The Rebuilding American Infrastructure with Sustainability and Equity (RAISE) grant program would receive $1.09 billion, some $315 million more than the House bill.

-Interior and Environment.
-The Department of the Interior, Environment, and Related Agencies bill provides $53.2 billion in total funding, a figure that is larger than the one included in the House bill, which provided $44.8 billion.
+The bill for the Department of the Interior, Environment, and Related Agencies provides $53.2 billion in total funding, a figure that is larger than the one included in the House bill, which provided $44.8 billion.
 Highlights of the Senate bill include: